 A Navy reservist from 2007 to 2011, Alexis began work as a computer technician at the Navy Yard on September 9, 2013.
 Five days later, at a gun store in Virginia, he purchased the Remington 870 and ammunition used in the attack.
 Investigators found no evidence that any specific event triggered the deadly massacre, and they believed Alexis shot his victims at random.
 The shotgun he used (he also took a handgun from one of his victims) was etched with several phrases, including “Better off this way” and “My ELF weapon,” and the FBI announced there was a variety of evidence indicating Alexis was under the “delusional belief” he was being controlled by extremely low frequency (ELF) electromagnetic waves.
 In August 2013, Alexis told police in Rhode Island, where he was working, that he was hearing voices.
 The private IT contracting firm employing Alexis took him off his assignment for a few days then let him back on the job; weeks later, he went to work at the Navy Yard.

 The 12 men and women murdered during the September 16th rampage ranged in age from 46 to 73.
-They were memorialized by President Barack Obama at a September 22, 2013, ceremony in which he remembered them and also issued a call to tighten America’s gun laws.
+They were memorialized by then-President Barack Obama at a September 22, 2013, ceremony in which he remembered them and also issued a call to tighten America’s gun laws.
+That call largely went unheeded, and the number of mass shootings in the U.S. has continued to rise.